angular-translate/grunt-angular-translate/README.md

 Example: `"en_US"`

 Define the default language.
-For default langage, by default the key will be set as value.
+For default language, by default the key will be set as value.

 #### lang